-The state will reimburse counties 100 percent of the non-federal share for specialty mental health services provided as a result of a new state requirement implemented after 2011 realignment.
-Either the member aid code or service modifier identifies whether the service was provided as a result of a new state requirement.
-This subsection discusses each of the new state requirements implemented after 2011 realignment and whether SD/MC uses a modifier or the member's aid code to identify the service as a state requirement.
+The state will reimburse counties 100 percent of the non-federal share for Specialty Mental Health services provided as a result of a new state requirement implemented after 2011 realignment.
+Either the beneficiary aid code or service modifier identifies whether the service was provided as a result of a new state requirement.
+This subsection discusses each of the new state requirements implemented after 2011 realignment and whether SD/MC uses a modifier or the beneficiary's aid code to identify the service as a state requirement.